sk2589822/ex-hentai-utils/README.md

 # ex-hentai-utils

-## Fetch All Images
+## Gallery Enhencer
 > for gallery

+### 2 features now:
-Load all images sequentially if the images number of gallery more than 200
+1. Load all images sequentially if the images number of gallery more than 200
+2. Show popup div instead of window popup when click `Archive Download` or `Torrent Download`

 ## Multipage Viewer Utils
 > for Multipage Viewer